PuneethaPai/RPPP/blog.md

 When we commit this [`dvc.lock`](./dvc.lock) file into git, we can say the experiment is saved successfully.

-For a given git commit, looking at [`dvc.lock`](./dvc.lock) file, DVC will understand which versions of files to be loaded from the [cache](./.dvc/cache).
+This is important because, for a given git commit, looking at [`dvc.lock`](./dvc.lock) file, DVC will understand which versions of files to be loaded from the [cache](./.dvc/cache).
 We can checkout that perticular version by [`dvc checkout`](https://dvc.org/doc/command-reference/checkout) cmd.

-Now in this stage `Commit back Results` all we have to do is check if [`dvc.lock`](./dvc.lock) file got modified?, then commit and push it to our `feature/experiment` branch.
+Now in this stage `Commit back Results`; all we have to do is, check if [`dvc.lock`](./dvc.lock) file got modified?.
+If yes, then commit and push it to our Git `feature/experiment` branch.

 ```Groovy
 stage('Commit back results') {